DHCSSza/dh-ignite/content/docs/kzn/_index.md

 type: book # Do not modify.
 ---

+{{% callout warning %}}
+Please note: This event took place in October 2022.
+We are keeing the information available on the web for posterity.
+For more information about upcoming DH-IGNITE events, [please click here](../../#event).
+{{% /callout %}}

 ## Eligibility
 ---
 You are welcome to apply to participate in DH-IGNITE KZN if you: